oindrillac/aicoe-osc-demo/notebooks/demo1/README.md

-# Demo 1
+# Demo 1 - ETL and Visualizations with Open Data Hub

-This demo consists of jupyter notebooks and an elyra pipeline that provides an example of how to use the tools available within [Open Data Hub](https://opendatahub.io/) on an [Operate First](https://www.operate-first.cloud/) cluster to perform ETL and create interactive dashboards and visualizations of our data.
+This demo consists of jupyter notebook, an elyra pipeline and a Superset Dashboard that provides an example of how to use the tools available within [Open Data Hub](https://opendatahub.io/) on an [Operate First](https://www.operate-first.cloud/) cluster to perform ETL and create interactive dashboards and visualizations of our data.

 ![Demo 1 Flowchart](../../docs/assets/demo1-viz.png)